The Impact of Covid-19 on Wild Animal Commercialization PART 1

 Once an elephant’s will is crushed, the captor can make the elephant perform whatever activity they want.
 It is after such horrendous treatment; we see an elephant ready to play football, carry tourists, or work in a circus.

 In India, elephants are often found to be a part of different festivals, too.
 The country hosts various festivals throughout the year, and each time, there are hundreds of elephants that we can find performing different activities.
 These elephants are trained over extended periods and in cruel circumstances.
 It exhausts the animal to the core, which is something one can easily read and feel when looking at them, especially when you watch them eye to eye.

-Due to the spread of the COVID-19, every festival and tourist activity has come to a halt.
-People throughout the world including India and Thailand are locked inside their homes, because of which these elephants are also able to get the relaxation and peace that they truly deserve.
+Due to the spread of COVID-19, every festival and tourist activity has come to a halt.
+People throughout the world including India and Thailand are locked inside their homes, and because of this, these elephants are also able to get the relaxation and peace that they truly deserve.

 Many captors have decided to release these beasts in the open, as they believe that the tourism industry will open after a significant time period, and they require an alternative in order to feed their families.
 It has become difficult for people to feed the elephants without being able to make money off of them.

-Even during this difficult times we are still able to do something from our homes.
-If people have time to be enraged over superficial things like what celebrities do or say I think they have time to be enraged over real life problems as well like animal abuse.
-But unfortunately these real live problems are being covered up or buried in the media so much you will rarely see an objective article about these topics.
+Even during these difficult times, we are still able to do something from our homes.
+If people have time to be enraged over superficial things like what celebrities do or say I think they have time to be enraged over real-life problems as well like animal abuse.
+But unfortunately, these real-life problems are being covered up or buried in the media so much that you will rarely see an objective article about these topics.
 Helps us spread the message to stop animal abuse.

 Join us by signing these petitions: